: to cause to be at a loss as to what to say, think, or do : perplex

 Did You Know?

-Does "nonplus" perplex you?
+Does nonplus perplex you?
 You aren't alone.
-Some people believe the "non" in "nonplus" means "not" and assume that to be "nonplussed" is to be calm and poised when just the opposite is true.
+Some people believe the "non" in nonplus means "not" and assume that to be nonplussed is to be calm and poised when just the opposite is true.
 If you are among the baffled, the word's history may clarify things.
-In Latin, "non plus" means "no more."
-When "nonplus" debuted in English in the 16th century, it was used as a noun synonymous with "quandary."
+In Latin, non plus means "no more."
+In the earliest known uses, which date to the 16th century, it was used as a noun synonymous with quandary.
 Someone brought to a nonplus had reached an impasse in an argument and could say no more.
-Within 10 years of the first known use of the noun, people began using "nonplus" as a verb, and today it is often used in participial form with the meaning "perplexed" (as in "Joellen's nasty remark left us utterly nonplussed").
+Within a few decades of the first known use of the noun, people began using nonplus as a verb, and today it is often used in participial form with the meaning "perplexed" (as in "Joellen's nasty remark left us utterly nonplussed").

 The student's unexpected about-face during the class discussion nonplussed the teacher.